dgcfung/express-router-jurassic-ice-cream/README.md

 ## Set Up
 - Fork and clone this repo
+- Run `npm install`
-- your models and seed have been created for you so run `npm run db:init` and `npm run db:model` and `npm run db:seed` to set up your database
+- Your models and seed have been created for you so run `npm run db:init` and `npm run db:model` and `npm run db:seed` to set up your database
-- follow the instructions inside of server.js
+- Follow the instructions inside of `routes/dinoIcecream.js` and `server.js`